 The term biofuel combines ‘bio,’ which refers to living things like plants, and ‘fuel‘ which is a material burned to produce heat or power.

 When plants burn, they release carbon dioxide (CO2).
 However, this is not as harmful as burning fossil fuels because when plants grow. they absorb CO2 through photosynthesis.
 This means when you burn the plants, you’re just releasing the absorbed CO2 and not releasing any extra CO2.
 Therefore, this means biofuels are carbon neutral.

 Biofuels are better for the atmosphere than burning fossil fuels that have carbon locked inside of them.
 When fossil fuels burn, they release new CO2.

 The term geothermal combines ‘geo,’ relating to the Earth, and ‘thermal‘ relating to heat.

 How geothermal energy works:

-3. This water then turns to steam (water vapour)
+3. This water then turns into steam (water vapour).

 Geothermal energy is a great alternative to burning fossil fuels because it does not involve burning fuels, which means that no CO2 is being released and there are no fuel costs.
 The hot water and steam can even be used to heat buildings.